sretcher/Comparing-Two-Population-Means-Small/README.md

 1. The two samples are randomly selected in an independent manner from the two target populations.
 2. Both sampled populations have normal distributions.
 3. The population variances are equal.

+Since both of our sample sizes are less than 30, the CLT says that the sampling distribution of (u1-u2) will not be normal and our sample variances will not be good approximations for our population variances when the sample size is small.
+We can however use the t-distribution if the above requirements are met.
+From the information given, we will assume the samples are random and independent.
+To check the second assumption, we use a normal probability plot which tells us that the sampled populations are normal so we can assume assumption two have been fulfilled.
+For the last assumption, we look at boxplots and conduct tests of equal variance which shows that the variances are equal.